 History as a discipline is the interpretation of the past and its ongoing connection to the present.
 Through our use of sources to understand the past, students learn to practice historical thinking, which requires we understand cultures, events, and peoples within the changing context of their times.
 The job of the historian therefore trains students to have a more layered understanding of the past and present, to have an ability to draw conclusions from many types of data and perspectives, and to be able to articulate those conclusions for the public.
 Students of history are typically employed in education, law and government, archives and libraries, museums, and any position requiring analysis and interpretation.

-At UCBA, we regularly offer introductory surveys on US, World, and European History.
+At UCBA, we regularly offer introductory surveys on US, World, and European History with a rotation of Latin American and African History as well.
 In addition, every term we offer focused courses on the research specialties of our world-class faculty, including the Civil War, Women’s History, Environmental History, the British Empire, Russia, and World War II.
 Students interested in History courses or careers can reach out to Dr. Krista Sigler at email@example.com.

 What does it mean to live well?
 Can we know anything?
 Does justice require universal access to healthcare?
 What makes an activity a sport?
 Can judgments of artistic merit be objective?
 When, if at all, is it morally okay to lie?
 These are all philosophical questions-- questions that are about foundational, fundamental matters; questions that cannot be answered by observation or measurement.
 In the discipline of philosophy, we apply reasoning to these questions, analyzing concepts and constructing sound arguments.
 Students of philosophy develop skills in critical thinking and clear communication that they can fruitfully apply in their personal, professional, and social lives and this makes philosophy a particularly versatile major.
 Philosophy is widely regarded to be an excellent preparation for law school and graduate study in humanities, but it also provides a firm foundation for any career requiring sharp analytical and writing skills and an ability to "think outside the box."